advertisement

 In a report by theToronto Star, Tennis Canada also confirmed the news, while saying they will "continue to work with the Feldman Agency with the hope the concert series will return in 2026 and beyond.”

-The 9,000 capacity venue hosted a limited series of 2024 shows at The Bowl at Sobeys Stadium, including performances by the Barenaked Ladies Shaggy, Bachman-Turner Overdrive, The Tea Party and comedian Kevin Hart.
+The 9,000 capacity venue hosted a limited series of 2024 shows at The Bowl at Sobeys Stadium, including performances by the Barenaked Ladies, Shaggy, Bachman-Turner Overdrive, The Tea Party and comedian Kevin Hart.

-Billboard Canada reported on the launch of the Bowl at Sobeys Stadium in December 2023, Craib expressed optimism about its potential then.
+Billboard Canada reported on the launch of the Bowl at Sobeys Stadium in December 2023, and Craib expressed optimism about its potential then.
 “We will be working closely together with Tennis Canada to provide the best of tennis and live entertainment to Toronto and its surrounding areas,” Craib said, noting that “Sobeys Stadium’s location in North America’s third-largest concert market (after New York and Los Angeles) and surrounding population of more than 6.8 million makes it a well-positioned live entertainment venue for both performers and fans.”

 At the time, Craib shared that he expected around 15 shows per year at the open air venue.